How cannabis affects the immune system

-Cannabis interacts directly with a system in our body that helps regulate our immune responses and we know that it can be helpful in treating auto-immune diseases.
+Cannabis interacts directly with a system in our body, called the endocannabinoid system, that helps regulate our immune responses and we know that it can be helpful in treating auto-immune diseases.
 It is not necessarily as helpful when it comes to fending off viruses and other pathogens, however.

 What cannabis does to the body

 Chemicals in the cannabis plant like THC and CBD, called, cannabinoids, interact directly with the body’s endocannabinoid system.
-These chemicals mimic natural chemicals the body produces, all of which can trigger a wide variety of effects on functions like sleep, hunger, pain and mood.
+These chemicals mimic natural chemicals the body produces, all of which can trigger a wide variety of effects on functions like sleep, hunger, pain, immunomodulatory effects and mood.

 Part of the endocannabinoid system’s role is to maintain homeostasis or balance of the immune system.
 While the literature contains some contradictions on how exactly that works, it is generally considered a “gate-keeper” of the immune system — preventing it from causing overwhelming inflammatory responses.

 Suppressing the immune system and the effects of cannabinoids for inflammation may make cannabinoids helpful in conditions where immune responses turn against the patient’s own body.
 Indeed, many autoimmune conditions, such as rheumatoid arthritis, multiple sclerosis, and diabetes, have already been tied to dysregulation in the endocannabinoid system, making CBD oil for autoimmune diseases of particular interest.

-Still, in cases of infection from pathogens, researchers warn that these immunosuppressive effects could be problematic — suppressing the body’s natural and needed immune responses.
+Still, in cases of infection from pathogens, researchers warn that these immunosuppressive and immunomodulatory effects could be problematic —suppressing the body’s natural and needed immune responses via the endocannabinoid system.

 Research on cannabis for immune health

-Research on animals shows that stimulating endocannabinoid receptors with cannabinoids like those in cannabis can reduce infection-related inflammation, in some cases also reducing the overall death rate.
-Some studies also showed it improved recovery for infections like malaria.
+Research on animals shows that stimulating endocannabinoid receptors in the endocannabinoid system with cannabinoids like those in cannabis can reduce infection-related inflammation, in some cases also reducing the overall death rate.
+Some studies also showed the immunomodulatory effects of cannabis improved recovery for infections like malaria.